-We expect the SIM to be related to Individual Based Model through a large number of individuals argument, but to our knowledge, this asymptotic doesn't exist at the moment.
-This type of derivation exists for asexual model \cite{Champagnat}, but an additional difficulty in the case of sexual populations: relating those two types of models requires a precise understanding of the connection between explicit genetic models and the \emph{Infinitesimal Model} (which is at the root of the reproduction operator appearing in the SIM).
-In spite of some recent developements (see \cite{Veber}), additional work in on this connection is to be able to obtain an explicit asymptotic limit from Individual Based Models to the SIM.
+We expect (SIM) to be related to a well-chosen Individual Based Model via a large number of individuals argument, but as far as we know, no such asymptotics exists at present.
+This type of derivation exists for asexual models \cite{Champagnat}, but here an additional difficulty arises: describing (SIM) as a large population limit of an Individual Based Model will require a precise understanding of the link between explicit genetic models and the \emph{Infinitesimal Model} (which is at the root of the reproduction operator appearing in (SIM)).
+We refer to \cite{Barton} for more information on this limit.

-The KBM was introduced by Kirkpatrick and Barton in 1997 \cite{Kirkpatrick}, and is widely used to model the dynamics of populations' ranges, in particular when those populations are submitted to climate change, see e.g. \cite{Bridle,Aguilee}.
-The success of the KBM comes from to the complex dynamics it exhibits \cite{Kirkpatrick,Mirrahimi}: even for a very simple environement described by $y_{opt}(t,x)=Bx$ (and $x\in\mathbb R$), the population can either go extinct, survive without propagating, or propagate (see \cite{Kirkpatrick}).
-Mathematically, these dynamics raise a number of challenging questions.
-Several simplified models exist (see \cite{Pease,Mirrahimi}), and we refer to \cite{Miller,Mirrahimi} for the analysis some of those simplified model.
+(KBM) was introduced by Kirkpatrick and Barton in 1997 \cite{Kirkpatrick}, and is used to model the range dynamics of populations, particularly when these populations are subject to climate change, see for example \cite{Bridle,Aguilee}.
+The success of (KBM) comes from to the complex dynamics it presents \cite{Kirkpatrick,Mirrahimi}: even for a very simple environment described by $y_{opt}(t,x)=Bx$ (and $x\in\mathbb R$), the population can either become extinct, survive without spreading, or spread (see \cite{Kirkpatrick,Miller2}).
+From a mathematical point of view, these dynamics raise a number of difficult questions.
+Several simplified models exist (see \cite{Pease,Mirrahimi}), and we refer to \cite{Miller,Mirrahimi} for analysis of some of these simplified models.

-A good understanding of connections between the SIM and the KBM (and further connections to stochastic models) is important for ecology: the different scales (such as the mesoscopic scale of the SIM and macroscopic scale of the KBM) are not clearly distinct in most biological systems, and an easy navigation between different scales of description is an essential element of the theory, as illustrated recently by \cite{Aguilee} where the macroscopic limit from the SIM to the KBM plays an important role.
-Note finally that a good understanding of the SIM and related models might be a step towards a framework unifying the various approaches existing to predict species habitat in the context of Global Warming (see \cite{Guisan}).
+A good understanding of the connections between (SIM) and (KBM) (and other connections with stochastic models) has practical implications: the different scales (such as the mesoscopic scale of (SIM) and the macroscopic scale of the (KBM)) are not clearly distinct in most biological systems, and easy navigation between the different scales of description is an essential feature of the theory.
+This can be seen in \cite{Aguilee}, where the macroscopic limit from (SIM) to (KBM) plays an important role.
+We believe that these models will play an important role in understanding the effect of climate change on species, and are a valuable complement to Species Distribution Models (see e.g. \cite{Guisan}) that currently prevail.